 Children need an immunisation certificate to show if they are fully immunised or not.
-The vaccinator will sign the certificate when giving the 15 month immunisations and again after the immunisations prior to school entry.
-If you choose not to immunise your child, the certificate can be signed by the vaccinator at any time.
+The nurse/ doctor will sign the certificate when giving the 15 month immunisations and again after the immunisations prior to school entry.
+If you choose against immunisation the certificate can be signed by the nurse/doctor at any time.

-When your child starts at an early childhood centre, kõhanga reo or primary school you will be asked to show the certificate.
+When your child starts at an early childhood centre, kōhanga reo or primary school you will be asked to show the certificate.
 The information, which you can check, will be recorded in a register.